-Soft skills are general skills—like the ability to accept feedback, work collaboratively, manage your time, etc. These are skills that will help you in a wide range of jobs, not just the target job you’re applying for.
+Soft skills are personal attribute-driven general skills, such as the ability to give and receive feedback, work collaboratively, and manage time.
+They are usually self-developed (as opposed to hard skills, which you typically acquire in school or on the job), and they’ll help you in a wide range of jobs, not just the target job you’re applying for.

 Here are the top ten soft skills in demand for today’s job market:

-1. Communication skills: It's more than just speaking the language.
-Communication skills involve active listening, presentation as well as excellent writing capabilities.
-One highly sought-after communication skill is the ability to explain technical concepts to partners, customers and coworkers that aren’t tech savvy.
+1. Communication: More than just clearly speaking the language, communication skills involve active listening and excellent presentation and writing capabilities.
+One highly sought-after communication skill is the ability to explain technical concepts to partners, customers, and coworkers who aren’t tech-savvy.

-3. Interpersonal skills: The ability to work in teams, relate to people and manage conflict is a valuable asset in the workplace.
-This skill is important to get ahead--and as you advance in your career, the aptitude to work with others becomes even more crucial.
-Personal accomplishments are important on your resume, but showing that you can work well with others is important too.
+8. Interpersonal Communication: The ability to work in teams, relate to people, and manage conflict is a valuable asset in the workplace.
+Interpersonal communication is an important skill to hone to get ahead, and as you advance in your career, the aptitude to work with others becomes even more crucial.

-4. Adaptability: Don’t underestimate the ability to adapt to changes and manage multiple tasks.
-In today’s technology driven and rapidly evolving business environment, the ability to pick up on new technologies and adjust to changing business surroundings is important.
-Display your relevancy in the workforce by referencing an example of how you adapted to a sudden change at work in your resume.
+9. Adaptability: Don’t underestimate the ability to adapt to changes.
+In today’s tech-driven and rapidly evolving business environment, the ability to pick up on new technologies and adjust to changing business surroundings is critically important.

-5. Research skills: With Google at the tip of your fingers, it’s easy to find answers to common issues.
-However, hiring managers seek employees that are skilled at assessing situations, are able to seek multiple perspectives and gather more in depth information.
+Research Skills: With Google at the tip of your fingers, it’s easy to find answers to common issues.
+However, hiring managers seek employees that are skilled at assessing situations, are able to seek multiple perspectives, and gather more in-depth, harder-to-locate information.

-8. Process improvement expertise: The number one goal every company has in common is to save money.
+Process Improvement Expertise: The number one goal every company has in common is to save money.
 Optimizing business procedures can save a company time and money.
 Quantify results in your resume by listing the before and after facts of projects that you took on.

 Make your resume more effective by highlighting your skills.
 Resume Builder can help you insert a professionally written skills section into your resume in just a few clicks.